metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

-- `check_strategy` (String) CheckStrategy describes how CAPK controller will validate a successful CAPI bootstrap.
-Following specified method, CAPK will try to retrieve the state of the CAPI Sentinel file from the VM.
-Possible values are: 'none' or 'ssh' (default is 'ssh') and this value is validated by apiserver.
+- `check_strategy` (String) CheckStrategy describes how CAPK controller will validate a successful CAPI bootstrap.Following specified method, CAPK will try to retrieve the state of the CAPI Sentinel file from the VM.Possible values are: 'none' or 'ssh' (default is 'ssh') and this value is validated by apiserver.

 <a id="nestedatt--spec--template--spec--virtual_machine_template"></a>